-If you can’t afford the buy-in or maximum stake, just walk away and play something else.
-Stick to your chosen stakes, set aside your game funds, and keep a level head.
+If you can’t afford the buy-in or maximum stake, walk away and play something else.
+Play with money you can afford to lose, which means set aside money for your game funds, and keep a level head.
 Also, never chase losses, especially on an epic losing streak.

 3. Avoid desperate moves to “stop” variance